heyimdima/FoxJumpGame/README.md

 * Create a game that has some sort of goal(such as beating the highscore), and is actually playable.
 * Learn the pygame library (reference: https://www.pygame.org/news).
 * Practice using classes python.
-* Learn how to animate a Player.
+* Learn how to animate sprites.
 * Learn how to create basic collisions between sprites.

 ---